Enzon Announces Extension of Exchange Offer Relating to Series C Non-Convertible Redeemable Preferred Stock

-CRANFORD, N.J., March 09, 2026 (GLOBE NEWSWIRE) -- Enzon Pharmaceuticals, Inc. (OTCQB: ENZN) (“Enzon” or the “Company”) today announced that it has extended the expiration date for the exchange offer by the Company to each holder of its Series C Non-Convertible Redeemable Preferred Stock, $0.01 par value per share (the “Series C Preferred Stock”), to exchange such Series C Preferred Stock for shares of Enzon’s common stock, $0.01 par value per share (the “Common Stock”).
-After giving effect to the extension, the offer expires one minute after 11:59 p.m., Eastern Time, on March 11, 2026, unless the offer is further extended.
+CRANFORD, N.J., March 11, 2026 (GLOBE NEWSWIRE) -- Enzon Pharmaceuticals, Inc. (OTCQB: ENZN) (“Enzon” or the “Company”) today announced that it has extended the expiration date for the exchange offer by the Company to each holder of its Series C Non-Convertible Redeemable Preferred Stock, $0.01 par value per share (the “Series C Preferred Stock”), to exchange such Series C Preferred Stock for shares of Enzon’s common stock, $0.01 par value per share (the “Common Stock”).
+After giving effect to the extension, the offer expires at 5:00 p.m., Eastern Time, on March 16, 2026, unless the offer is further extended.

 Except as described in this press release, the terms of the offer remain the same as set forth in the Prospectus/Consent Solicitation/Offer to Exchange filed with the U.S. Securities and Exchange Commission on January 28, 2026 and declared effective on January 30, 2026 (the “Prospectus/Consent Solicitation/Offer to Exchange”), the letter of transmittal, and the notice of guaranteed delivery.